As an Amazon Associate, I earn from qualifying purchases.

 You’re going to love this tender, juicy, and incredibly flavorful Instant Pot Orange Chicken!
-This easy and healthy orange chicken recipe involves no frying, nothing sketchy – just real food ingredients that beats takeout every time.
+This easy and tasty orange chicken recipe involves no frying, nothing sketchy – just simple ingredients that beats takeout.

 If you’re looking for a crispy and breaded version of this recipe, check out our Air Fryer Orange Chicken.